MPC88/MC_SVPlayerWarpIn/README.md

 ========
 Adds warp-in effect to player warps.

 WARNING: If you play will collisions enabled, you probably don't want this.
 A warp will hapilly send you careering into a passing civillian.

-Jump gate warp-ins can sometimes be a bit "off" in terms of positioning.
-You'll be close, but sometimes the jump gate is offscreen.
-Not sure why.

 Install
 =======